Ravenstine/Ravenstine.github.io/README.md

 To get kpcc.style up and running for local development:

-1. clone the repo to your machine: `git clone git@github.com:SCPR/kpcc-style.git`
+1. clone the repo to your machine: `git clone git@github.com:SCPR/kpcc.style.git`
-2. `cd` into the `kpcc-style` directory.
+2. `cd` into the `kpcc.style` directory.
 3. Run `npm install` to install javascript dependencies.
 4. To get the documentation site running locally, run `npm run serve` and navigate to `http://localhost:3001`.